superlinear-ai/awesome-machine-learning-engineer/README.md

 - :unicorn: [The Halo effect](https://effectiviology.com/halo-effect/) - Account for the cognitive bias that might influence the way you view others.
 (10 min)
 - :snake: [SCQA: What is it, how does it work, and how can it help me?](https://analytic-storytelling.com/scqa-what-is-it-how-does-it-work-and-how-can-it-help-me/) - Structure your presentation, proposals, and sales outlines.
 (5 min)
 - :hatched_chick: [E-mail like a boss](https://pbs.twimg.com/media/D7LgaoMW4Acy6hL?format=jpg&name=large) - Write better e-mails.
 (1 min)
+- :unicorn: [Mythical Man Month - The Cliff Notes](https://8thlight.com/blog/sue-kim/2013/01/31/mythical-man-month-cliff-notes.html) - Understand the relationship between person-days and throughput time in a project (5 min)
+- :hatched_chick: [Bike-shedding: how mature are you as an engineer?](https://no-kill-switch.ghost.io/bike-shedding-how-mature-are-you-as-an-engineer/) - Call out and avoid bike-shedding.
+(5 min)
+-

 ## Software Engineering